 On 24th June 2021, the Quality in Careers Consortium announced that it was delighted to offer the opportunity – for Awarding Bodies who provide a quality award for careers education in primary schools – of “National Endorsement” of their award by the Consortium – further details can be found here: Careers Education in primary schools

-Whilst the scheme is voluntary, the Consortium and the Department for Education are pleased to report that all six Awarding Bodies have confirmed their wish to seek National Endorsement.
+Whilst the scheme is voluntary, the Consortium and the Department for Education are pleased to report that all Awarding Bodies offering a primary school award have confirmed their wish to seek National Endorsement.

 National Endorsement, of a primary school careers education award by the Quality in Careers Consortium, has a clear rationale and purpose: